iemkek/SAP_Conversational_AI_Assignments/README.md

 # Assignment 2 - Chatbot with a response from webhook
 In the first assignment, the chatbot is responding to the user's input with a fixed message.
 Most of the time however, a dynamic response is needed based on the specific user input and any actions that take place as a result of the input.
 This can be achieved with a webhook.
 A webhook is a simple script that can perform logical actions and return a dynamic response to the user.

+At the end of this exercise we want to achieve the following functionality:
 ![Chatbot simple response result](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/webhookResponseTest.png)

 ## Webhook